Warning: Disconnect power before servicing.

 high

 HUBResMed AirSense 10 and AirSense 11 devices display error codes when the device detects a hardware fault, sensor failure, firmware crash, or therapy-affecting condition.
 ResMed uses three distinct code families: numerical E-codes for device-level hardware faults (Error 1, 6, 12, 13, 21, 24), three-digit alert codes for therapy alerts (001, 006), and HOS Panic codes for hardware OS-level firmware crashes.
-Understanding which family the code belongs to tells you immediately whether the device needs service, a reset, or a simple user adjustment.
+Knowing which family the code belongs to tells you immediately whether the device needs service, a reset, or a simple user adjustment.

 high